ShamanChandini/Travel_website/README.md

 # Travel_website

-The Online Travel and Tour management System Project was built for my pre-final year college project.
+The Online Travel and Tour Website Project was built for my pre-final year college Web-Technology project.